smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"dual"`

 The `DATABASE_LOCKING_MODE` variable can be set to 'dual', 'advisorylock', 'lease', or 'none'.
 It controls which mode to use to enforce that only one Chainlink node can use the database.
-As a best practice, set this value to `lease` if your node no longer requires advisory locks.
+It is recommended to set this to `lease`.

 - `dual` - The default: Uses both advisory locks and lease locks for backward and forward compatibility
 - `advisorylock` - Advisory lock only